hesamaraghi/event-camera-subsampling-methods/README.md

 # Event Camera Subsampling Methods

-Demonstration of five event subsampling techniques.
+Example of how to use five event subsampling methods.

-## Subsampling Methods Demonstrated
+## Subsampling Methods

 | Method | Description |
 |--------|-------------|